The trace map of Frobenius and extending sections for threefolds: Introduction

 \begin{conje} Let $k$ be an algebraically closed field of positive characteristic.
 Let $X$ be a smooth projective threefold over $k$.
 Let $S$ be a smooth prime divisor on $X$ and let $A$ be an ample Cartier divisor on $X$ such that $K_X+S+A$ is nef.
 Then, $|b(K_X+S+A)|$ is basepoint free for every $b\gg 0$. \end{conje}

+\begin{rem} After a first version of this paper was circulated, \cite[Theorem~1.2]{BW} proved that, in the above situation, $|b(K_X+S+A)|$ is basepoint free for every sufficiently large and divisible $b$ in characteristic $p>5$. \end{rem}

-If Conjecture~\ref{0bpf} holds, then Theorem~\ref{0threefold-extension} also hold for the case where $\kappa(S, K_S+A)=0$.
-Then, does Theorem~\ref{0trace-surface} also hold for the case where $\kappa(S, K_S+A)=0$?
-Unfortunately, the answer is NO. We can construct the following example in characteristic two.
+If Conjecture~\ref{0bpf} holds, then Theorem~\ref{0threefold-extension} also holds when $\kappa(S, K_S+A)=0$.
+It is natural to ask whether Theorem~\ref{0trace-surface} also holds when $\kappa(S, K_S+A)=0$.
+Unfortunately, the answer is negative.
+We can construct the following example in characteristic two.